Causality (physics): Simultaneity

 In modern physics, the notion of causality had to be clarified.
 The word simultaneous is observer-dependent in special relativity.
 The principle is relativity of simultaneity.
 Consequently, the relativistic principle of causality says that the cause must precede its effect according to all inertial observers.
 This is equivalent to the statement that the cause and its effect are separated by a timelike interval, and the effect belongs to the future of its cause.
 If a timelike interval separates the two events, this means that a signal could be sent between them at less than the speed of light.
 On the other hand, if signals could move faster than the speed of light, this would violate causality because it would allow a signal to be sent across spacelike intervals, which means that at least to some inertial observers the signal would travel backward in time.
 For this reason, special relativity does not allow communication faster than the speed of light.

 In the theory of general relativity, the concept of causality is generalized in the most straightforward way: the effect must belong to the future light cone of its cause, even if the spacetime is curved.
 New subtleties must be taken into account when we investigate causality in quantum mechanics and relativistic quantum field theory in particular.
 In those two theories, causality is closely related to the principle of locality.

 Bell's Theorem shows that conditions of "local causality" in experiments involving quantum entanglement result in non-classical correlations predicted by quantum mechanics.

 Despite these subtleties, causality remains an important and valid concept in physical theories.
 For example, the notion that events can be ordered into causes and effects is necessary to prevent (or at least outline) causality paradoxes such as the grandfather paradox, which asks what happens if a time-traveler kills his own grandfather before he ever meets the time-traveler's grandmother.
 See also Chronology protection conjecture.

-Determinism (or, what causality is not)

-The word causality in this context means that all effects must have specific physical causes due to fundamental interactions.
-Causality in this context is not associated with definitional principles such as Newton's second law.
-As such, in the context of causality, a force does not cause a mass to accelerate nor vice versa.
-Rather, Newton's second law can be derived from the conservation of momentum, which itself is a consequence of the spatial homogeneity of physical laws.